DorCoMaNdO/ModBot/README.txt

+﻿Updated December 26th, 2014, up-to-date to version 1.7.5466.20465.

-﻿ModBot is designed to be a user-friendly bot for Twitch.TV, based heavily on LoyaltyBot.
+ModBot is designed to be a user-friendly bot for Twitch.TV, based heavily on LoyaltyBot.

 This modification of ModBot directly uses the base code of the original ModBot available at http://twitchmodbot.sourceforge.net.
 Even though most of the original code has been modified, this project would probably have never been started without it.